 I really am fascinated by the amazing parallels in the Bible between the Old and New Testaments.
-There are so many examples of people, places, events, or things in the Old Testament that are fulfilled in the New Testament.
+There are so many examples of people, places, events, or things in the Old Testament that are pictures of things to come, fulfilled in the New Testament.

 Wrong thing to do!
 Because they spoke against Him and against Moses, God decided to punish them severely.
-He sent poisonous snakes among them.
+He sent poisonous snakes among them!
 Some Bible translations call them fiery serpents.
 Fiery serpents sure sounds more terrifying.
 Maybe they were called fiery because of the inflammation resulting from the bites, or maybe because of the judgment against them by God (many times fire signifies judgment in the Bible).
-Regardless, these serpents began biting the people, and many died.
-Then the people realized what was going on and came to Moses, crying out, “We have sinned by speaking against the Lord and against you.
-Pray that the Lord will take away the snakes.”
-So Moses prayed for the people.
-(Numbers 21:6-7).
+Regardless, these poisonous serpents began biting the people, and whoever was bitten died.
+When the people realized what they were guilty of, they begged Moses to help.

-God heard Moses' prayer and through His mercy, God decided to provide a way out for them - a way of rescuing them - a way of healing them.
-Now He could of just done that through a clean sweep sort of miracle.
-But He instructed Moses to do something very strange - probably something that didn't make much sense at the time.
+Moses prayed, and then God decided to provide a way out for them - a way of rescuing them - a way of healing them.
+He instructed Moses to do something very strange - probably something that didn't make much sense at the time.

 Now the story could have just stopped there and it would have been an incredible story.
 As a matter of fact, it did stop there for a long, long time - until the Apostle John reflected on it.
 John realized something - that this whole serpent on a pole thing had double importance.
 First, it was obviously a miracle of healing, saving the people.
 But secondly, and more importantly, it was a prefigure, a model, of Jesus crucified on a cross!
 Maybe that's why God came up with this snake on a pole idea to begin with.